Fraud Summary

 • Poor grammar and misspelled words from unknown sources asking you for personal information are clear warning signs of a phishing scam being operated outside of the United States.

-• Legitimate companies or organizations will never ask you to divulge any personal information over email.
+• Legitimate companies or organizations never ask you to divulge personal information over email.

 • Phishing emails may also be fake contests or offerings asking you to input personal information.